ultrapacer/core/src/docs/course.md

 to import the route into ultraPacer.
 Updates to the Strava route can later be carried over to ultraPacer with the Reload button.
 Note that the route must be set as "Public" in Strava.

+##### Elevation Data Source
+By default, ultraPacer will utilize elevation data from the GPX file (if present) or Strava Route.
+Alternatively, elevation can be sourced from Google or the Elevation API using this selection.
+If a file was used that does not contain elevation, the source will default to Google.

+##### Source Stats
+This box lists the length/gain/loss statistics of the source used.

 ##### Name & Description
 Type in a name (required) and description (optional).